eibens/edcb/README.md

 curl -sL https://deno.land/x/edcb@{ref}/edcb.sh > ~/bin/edcb && chmod +x ~/bin/edcb
 ```

-Once installed, the `upgrade` command can be used to install the latest version:
+Once installed with the method above, the `upgrade` command can be used to
+install the latest version of the script:

 ```sh
 # Let edcb upgrade itself.
 edcb upgrade
 ```

+# Usage

-Building a project is now as simple as running [edcb] in the project root:
+After installation, building a project is as simple as running [edcb] in the
+project root:

 ```sh
 # Formats, lints, and runs tests in the current directory.